binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Cross-Site Request Forgery (CSRF)

+CSRF syncroniser/challenge tokens are one approach commonly used to help defend against CSRF.
+This approach should also be used with other techniques like Identifying the source origin by checking the Origin and Referer headers, along with other useful techniques that have been well documented by the [OWASP CSRF Prevention Cheat Sheet](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#CSRF_Specific_Defense).
+Also the [OWASP CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) page has links to many useful resources.
+Do not forget to check the [Additional Resources](#additional-resources-countermeasures-for-csrf) chapter.

 A token (often called the CSRF syncroniser/challenge token) is sent as part of a response to a legitimate request from a client browser.
 The application on the client side holds this syncroniser/challenge token and sends it on subsequent requests to the legitimate website.